Last Modified: October 1, 2024

 “I had so many people say — especially because I am so young — why don’t you go out and exercise.
 I am like, ‘Honey, I can’t even walk to the restroom,’” he said.

-Rojas shares his story to show others who may have been affected by Cipro that they are not alone.
+Rodriguez shares his story to show others who may have been affected by Cipro that they are not alone.

 ‘Floxed’ and Not Alone

-Rojas’s symptoms began in September 2017.
+Rodriguez’s symptoms began in September 2017.
 The 22-year-old had recently graduated college at the top of his class with two degrees.
 Not even 23 painful surgeries to treat a hospital-acquired MRSA infection could stop him from graduating.

 After graduating, he got the career he always wanted: teaching and counseling students with disabilities and helping them find jobs.
 Shortly after he graduated, he also came out as transgender.
-Rojas was always the strong one that friends looked up to, and he is no stranger to challenges.
+Rodriguez was always the strong one that friends looked up to, and he is no stranger to challenges.

 “I remember my exact words were, ‘Oh, yeah, I’m sure it’s very rare so I’m not worried about it.’
 And within two weeks I automatically started feeling like a bomb went off in my body,” he said.